Skip to main content

 I joined the University of Exeter in January 2018.

-My former life was in Australia, where I was the first member of my family to finish school and go to university.
+My former life was in Australia, where I was the first member of my family to finish school let alone go to university.

 I started teaching in Gender and Cultural Studies at the University of Sydney.
 I was then employed as a Lecturer in Film Studies at the University of New South Wales, specializing in modernist and world cinemas.